KHIT93/FormBuilder/README.md

 This FormBuilder allows for creation of HTML forms using objects and renders them using the [Laravel Collective FormBuilder](https://github.com/LaravelCollective/html) and the [Bootstrap CSS Framework](http://getbootstrap.com).

+##Features
+- Object to HTML mapping based on the Bootstrap framework

+- Modifiable views for each form component

+- Support for Laravel Form Model Binding

+- Extensible API for an easy way to add new components

 ## Installation

 	$> composer require "laracore/formbuilder:dev-master"